AliceNN-ucdenver/Iasa/career.md

 **Stop being the supporting character in your own professional life.**

 Remember when Buffy Summers was just a regular high school student who wanted to go to the mall and worry about normal teenage things?
 Then she discovered she was the Chosen One.
-But here's the thing about being chosen—it wasn't enough to just have the power.
+But here's the thing about being chosen it wasn't enough to just have the power.
 Buffy had to actively step up, train, fight, and make the hard choices that came with being the Slayer.

 Your career works exactly the same way.